hotosm/docs/docs/techdoc/README.md

    negates confusion for readers / users and just simplifies things.

 2. **Important features should be put in bold**.
-For example “select from map” and ‘’ODK Collect” can be easily overlooked by readers if they aren't highlighted, even though they are important features.
+For example “select from map” and 'ODK Collect' can be easily overlooked by readers if they aren't highlighted, even though they are important features.

 3. **Generally simplifying words and phrases**.
 This makes